umee-network/docs/docs/governance/community-dao/submit-contributions.md

 - Submit pre-existing content.
 - Plagiarize any form of content.
-- Spam any official or unofficial Umee community channels, or send unsolicited messages to the Umee core team and/or community members.
+- Spam any official or unofficial UX community channels, or send unsolicited messages to the UX core team and/or community members.
-- Provide any financial advice or speculate on the value of the UMEE token.
+- Provide any financial advice or speculate on the value of the UX token.
 - Submit incomplete content that is not published or ready to be published.

 > Failure to comply may result in the contributor being blacklisted from future Community DAO rewards.